 We may collect, use, store and transfer different kinds of personal data about individuals which we have grouped together as follows:

-- Usage Data includes information about usage of our website, products and services.
+- Usage Dataincludes information about usage of our website, products, offices, facilities, and services.

 If an individual fails to provide personal data

-We will only use an individual's personal data when the law allows us to.
+The purpose for which we use a person’s personal data will vary depending on how they interact with us.
 Most commonly, we will use an individual's personal data in the following circumstances:

-- Where we need to perform the contract we are about to enter into or have entered into with the individual.
+- Where we need to perform the contract we are about to enter into or have entered into with the individual or some other third party (e.g. a client or supplier, such as a company or another individual).

 - Where we need to comply with a legal or regulatory obligation.